axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-14-011-the-fiat-system-has been-good.markdown

 </div>

 <h1>Too Complicated</h1>
- <p>The Fiat system has gotten too complicated for any one person to understand.
-In fact, that is one of its defensive moves: A complex systems separates highly educated people into specialties, and then they waste their time arguing with each other.</p>
+ <p>The Fiat system has gotten too complicated for any one person to understand and that is one of its defensive moves: A complex systems separates highly educated people into specialties, and then they waste their time arguing with each other.</p>
  <p>It does not stop the future, but it slows it down.
 And time is money.</p>

 <h1>A Note</h1>